JaapvanEkris/openrowingmonitor/docs/Integrations.md

-# Intergations with other services
+# Integrations with other services

 For services we distinguish between two types of functionality: